Rose, Pistons hold off Warriors to snap skid

 Svi Mykhailiuk and Bruce Brown contributed 14 points apiece, and Christian Wood chipped in nine points and six rebounds.
 Alec Burks had 27 points, seven rebounds and five assists for the Warriors.
 Omari Spellman tossed in 23 points with five rebounds and four steals.
 Damion Lee added 14 points and five rebounds.

-Doumbouya's corner three nudged Detroit's advantage to 96-86.
+Doumbouya's corner 3 nudged Detroit's advantage to 96-86.
 Brown free throws midway through the quarter increased it to 13 points.
 The Warriors couldn't mount a rally from that point.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)